 You are being invited to participate in a research study.
 Your participation is voluntary which means you can choose whether or not you want to participate.
 If you choose not to participate, there will be no loss of benefits to which you are otherwise entitled.
 Before you decide to give your WBC by leukapheresis, we ask that you read this form carefully in its entirety and that you ask as many questions as you need to fully understand the study.
-This form explains the procedure, potential risks and discomforts as well as benefits of undergoing leukapheresis and lymph node removal at the time of transplant.
+This form explains the procedure, potential risks and discomforts as well as benefits of undergoing leukapheresis.
 The research team is going to talk to you about the research study, and they will give you this consent form to read.
 You may also decide to discuss it with your family, friends, or family doctor.
 You may find some of the medical language difficult to understand.
 Please ask the study doctor and/or the research team about this form.
 If you decide to participate, you will be asked to sign this form.